Euclid-Euler Heuristics for Perfect Numbers: Conclusion

 It might be wise (at this point) to delve deeper into this little bit of history in mathematics, to attempt to answer the particular question of whether Descartes and Frenicle used \emph{similar} or totally different methods to arrive at what we have come to call as Sorli's conjecture on odd perfect numbers.
 Perhaps they \emph{both} used methods similar to the ones used in this article - who knows?
 Besides, Mersenne's predictions for succeeding primes $p$ for which $2^p - 1$ turned out to be a Mersenne prime were already stunning as they were.
 Did Mersenne use an \emph{algorithm}, for testing primality of Mersenne prime-number candidates, that remains unknown to the rest of us to this day?
 Only time can tell.

-\ack The author would like to thank Dr. Severino V. Gervacio for having served as his M.~Sc. thesis adviser, and for pointing out to him the (potentially) feasible approach of tackling Sorli's conjecture as a simplifying (and working) hypothesis to narrow down the search space (for an odd perfect number) to a bare minimum.
-The author is also greatly indebted to Dr. Fidel R. Nemenzo for consenting to be an external defense panelist to his M.~Sc. thesis, and is also grateful to Dr. Leonor A. Ruivivar and Mrs. Sonia Y. Tan for their help in scrutinizing the manuscript drafts during the thesis proposal and final defense stages.
-He thanks Professor Carl Pomerance for pointing out the relevance of the paper \cite{AcquaahKonyagin}, as well as Peter Acquaah for helpful e-mail exchanges on the topic of odd perfect numbers.
+\ack The author would like to thank Professor Carl Pomerance for pointing out the relevance of the paper \cite{AcquaahKonyagin}, as well as Peter Acquaah for helpful e-mail exchanges on the topic of odd perfect numbers.
 Lastly, he would like to express his gratitude to his research collaborator at Far Eastern University, Keneth Adrian P. Dagal.